aletuan/simple-blockchain-ui/README.md

     npm start
     ```

+## Mining Process

+The mining process in this application involves generating a new block and adding it to the blockchain.
+Here is a detailed explanation of how the mining process works:

+1. Initiate Mining:

+- When the user clicks the "Generate New Block" button, the mining process starts.
+- The button is disabled and its label changes to "Generating..." to indicate that the mining process is in progress.

+2. Generate Block:

+- A new block is created with the current timestamp, the hash of the latest block, and a random capital.
+- The block is then mined with the specified difficulty.
+This involves finding a nonce value that makes the block's hash meet the difficulty criteria.

+3. Update Blockchain:

+- Once the block is successfully mined, it is added to the blockchain.
+- The elapsed time for mining the block is calculated and displayed.

+4. Re-enable Button:

+- After the block is added to the blockchain, the "Generate New Block" button is re-enabled and its label changes back to "Generate New Block".

-## Usage
+## Usage (TBD)

-1. Open your browser and navigate to http://localhost:3000.
-2. Click on "Create New Blockchain" to initialize a new blockchain.
-3. Click on "Generate New Block" to add a new block to the blockchain.
-Each block will display a random capital city name and will be colored based on the major color of the national flag of the country where the capital is located.